pegons/microservice_infrastructure/README.md

 ## Getting started

-- Once the three repos are at the same level, enter DDD_laravel_rabbitmq_template and execute:
+- Once the three repos are at the same level, enter to microservice_infrastructure folder and execute:

 - docker-compose build